-Monitor files and directories with Splunk Web
+Monitor files and directories in Splunk Enterprise with Splunk Web

-If you have Splunk Enterprise, you can use Splunk Web to add inputs from files and directories.
+You can use Splunk Web to add inputs from files and directories.

 Go to the Add New page